 Visiting the Site During Construction It's exciting to see a new home take shape.
 We understand that our customers generally like to visit the site and we don't discourage them from doing so.
 However, since the workers on site may not understand the full scope of the project, it is important that you direct questions and concerns to your Project Manager.
 Your Project Manager is responsible for your project; therefore, he or she needs to direct the on-site personnel.
 You will be provided with all the necessary phone numbers to stay in touch with us throughout the process.

 Safety Considerations Keep older children within view and younger children within reach, or make arrangements to leave them elsewhere when visiting the site.
 Do not walk backward, not even one step.
 Look in the direction your are moving at all times.
 Watch for boards, cords, tools, nails, or construction materials that might cause tripping, puncture wounds, or other injury.
 Do not enter any level of the house that is not equipped with stairs and rails.
-Give large, noisy grading equipment or delivery vehicles plenty of room.
-Assume that the driver can neither see nor hear you.
+Give large, noisy grading equipment or delivery vehicles plenty of room and Assume that the driver can neither see nor hear you.
 Do not walk under workers (i.e. roofers); tools or materials will sometimes be accidentally dropped.

 NOTE: Upon completion of your project, your Lender will order the final appraisal to confirm the completion of your project and the County/City will issue a Final approval status.
 Once all finds have been disbursed , you may move in your new home!